NetComposer/nksip/README.md

 NkSIP also includes a powerful **plugin mechanism**, that can be used to modify its behaviour without having to fully understand or modify the core engine, and with virtually zero overhead, even if the SipApp uses a large number of plugins.

-NkSIP is **not yet production-ready**, but it is already very robust, thanks to its OTP design.
-Also thanks to its Erlang roots it can perform many actions while running: starting and stopping SipApps, hot code upgrades, configuration changes and even updating your application behavior, used plugins and function callbacks _on the fly_.
+NkSIP is very stable and robust.
+Thanks to its Erlang roots it can perform many actions while running: starting and stopping SipApps, hot code upgrades, configuration changes and even updating your application behavior, used plugins and function callbacks _on the fly_.

 NkSIP scales automatically using all of the available cores on the machine.
 Using common hardware (4-core i7 MacMini), it is easy to get more than 3.000 call cycles (INVITE-ACK-BYE) or 10.000 registrations per second.
 On the roadmap there is a **fully distributed version**, based on [Riak Core](https://github.com/basho/riak_core), that will allow you to add and remove nodes while running, scale as much as needed and offer a very high availability, all of it without changing your application.